Origin of the Székelys: Parasocial model

+According to a new model, the word Székely/Szekler is a social ethnonym that was formed from the Hungarian verb 'szök(ik)' (jump, move fast, escape, run away) using the suffix -l/ly creating deverbal nouns.
+The original meaning of the word is 'a swift-moving, fugitive, runaway (person).'
+The formation of the social group began in the 11th century.
+The process was triggered by the establishment of the landlord system and the frequent wars which led to the escape and 'wandering' of slaves and free people coerced into subordination (see unintended consequences).
+The refugees mainly settled in the sparsely populated border region and hard-to-reach places (forests, swamps) where the institutional vacuum allowed them to found independent communities.
+After this process of self-organization, the Hungarian kings reintegrated the Székely groups into the kingdom's society from the beginning of the 12th century.
+The historical parallels of the process are provided by the ʿApiru, the Cossacks, the Hungarian Hajduk and the Maroon societies.

 Alternative theories

 Humanist scholar Petrus Ransanus was the first to propose an alternative theory about the origin of the Székelys.
 Based on the Latin Siculus form of their ethnonym, he said that Sicilian soldiers who allegedly fought in the army of Attila the Hun were the Székelys' ancestors.
 Jesuit priest Ferenc Fasching stated that the Székelys were descended from a Jasz group whom Béla IV of Hungary had supposedly settled in Transylvania.
 Nicolae Iorga proposed that the Székelys were originally Romanians, but he abandoned this theory.